MichaelLeeman/Job_Web_Scraper/README.md

 ## Sources

-This project was inspired by [Web Scraping Job Postings from Indeed](https://medium.com/@msalmon00/web-scraping-job-postings-from-indeed-96bd588dcb4b) article  by Michael Salmon, where snippets of code were modified.
+This project was inspired by [Web Scraping Job Postings from Indeed](https://medium.com/@msalmon00/web-scraping-job-postings-from-indeed-96bd588dcb4b) article  by Michael Salmon.

 The [Beautiful Soup Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [Selenium with Python](https://selenium-python.readthedocs.io/) and [OpenPyXl Documentation](https://openpyxl.readthedocs.io/en/stable/) were also used for this project.